PlaidCloud/website/content/en/docs/tasks/network/validate-dual-stack.md

 ## Validate Services

 Create the following Service that does not explicitly define `.spec.ipFamilyPolicy`.
-Kubernetes will assign a cluster IP for the Service from the first configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.
+PlaidCloud will assign a cluster IP for the Service from the first configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.

 {{< codenew file="service/networking/dual-stack-default-svc.yaml" >}}